 Students who complete the study programme for training Psychotherapeutic Propaedeutic do not acquire an academic title or any other title.
-The diploma however allows them to continue their study on the Bachelor of Arts (BA) programme Psychosocial Counselling or other related programmes.
+The diploma, however, allows them to continue their study on the Bachelor of Arts (BA) programme Psychosocial Support or other related programmes.

-Students gain knowledge that is useful for working on the field of social protection, education, health tourism, rehabilitation, programmes of psychosocial counselling, palliative care, psychosocial counselling, especially in the fast-growing service sector, in public and private non-profit organizations, international institutions (e.g. charity organizations).
+Students gain knowledge that is useful for working on the field of social protection, rehabilitation, programmes of psychosocial counselling, palliative care, especially in the fast-growing service sector, in public and private non-profit organizations, international institutions (e.g. charity organizations).